Chart Color Schemes

 Warrimoo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Warrimoo, as per the latest Census data, 98.9% of dwellings were houses with the remaining 1.1% being semi-detached, apartments, or other types.
-This compares to Sydney metro's figures of 92.3% houses and 7.7% other dwellings.
+Dwelling structure in Warrimoo, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 92.3% houses and 7.7% other dwellings.
 Home ownership in Warrimoo stood at 34.4%, with mortgaged dwellings at 51.9% and rented ones at 13.6%.
-The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $2,033.
-The median weekly rent in Warrimoo was $400, matching the Sydney metro figure but exceeding the national average of $375.
-Nationally, Warrimoo's mortgage repayments were significantly higher at $2,167 compared to Australia's average of $1,863.
+The median monthly mortgage repayment was $2,167, exceeding the Sydney metro average of $2,033.
+Median weekly rent in Warrimoo was recorded at $400, matching the Sydney metro figure of $400.
+Nationally, Warrimoo's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing